Robust M{\o}lmer-S{\o}rensen gate for neutral atoms using rapid adiabatic Rydberg dressing

-To achieve higher fidelity two-qubit logic gates, we consider dressing clock states with Rydberg states via adiabatic rapid passage, a powerful tool for robust control~\cite{kral2007colloquium}.
-Rydberg dressing has been studied in a variety of contexts including many-body physics~\cite{pohl2003plasma, johnson2010interactions, zeiher2016many}, metrology ~\cite{gil2014spin, norcia2019seconds}, and quantum simulation ~\cite{pupillo2010strongly, dauphin2012rydberg, keating2013adiabatic, dauphin2012rydberg, keating2016arbitrary}.
-We have employed strong Rydberg dressing to create two-qubit entangled states based on a ``spin-flip blockade''~\cite{jau2016entangling}, and measured the light-shifts of the adiabatically dressed entangled states using Autler-Townes spectroscopy~\cite{lee2017demonstration}.
-In the context of Rydberg EDDI based gates, adiabatic evolution of excited dark states has been considered as a means of creating gates that avoid errors due to imperfect blockade and excitation of double Rydberg states ~\cite{jaksch2000fast, keating2015robust, omran2019generation}.
-In past work we showed how adiabatic dressing can be employed to implement a CZ gate with the potential for Doppler-free excitation~\cite{keating2015robust}.
+To achieve higher fidelity two-qubit entangling gates, we consider dressing clock states with Rydberg states via adiabatic rapid passage, a powerful tool for robust control~\cite{kral2007colloquium}.
+Rydberg dressing has been studied for application in simulation~\cite{pohl2003plasma, johnson2010interactions, zeiher2016many} and metrology ~\cite{gil2014spin, norcia2019seconds,pupillo2010strongly, dauphin2012rydberg, keating2013adiabatic, dauphin2012rydberg, keating2016arbitrary}.
+We have employed strong Rydberg dressing to create two-qubit entangled states~\cite{jau2016entangling}, measured the light-shifts of the adiabatically dressed entangled states~\cite{lee2017demonstration}, and showed how adiabatic dressing can be employed to implement a CZ gate with the potential for Doppler-free excitation~\cite{keating2015robust}.
+Adiabatic passage has also been studied in a variety of protocols as a mechanism for achieving entangling gates with the Rydberg blockade mechanism ~\cite{moller2008quantum, rao2014robust, beterov2016two, wu2017rydberg, beterov2018adiabatic, saffman2019symmetric}.